esheldon/fitsio/README.md

 0      IMAGE_HDU
 1      BINARY_TBL      mytable

+# at the python prompt, you could just type fits and it will
+# automatically print itself.
+Same for ipython.
+>>> fits
+...

 # explore the extensions, either by extension number or
 # extension name if available
 print fits[0]